metio/ilo/docs/content/shell/examples.md

 [Maven](https://maven.apache.org/) caches all downloaded dependencies in your local `~/.m2/repository` directory.

-In order to re-use already downloaded dependencies inside the container, specify another `--volumne` like this:
+In order to re-use already downloaded dependencies inside the container, specify a `--volumne` like this:

 ```shell script
 # Maven project that mounts local m2 repo